-And the matcha green tea benefits are many!
+Furthermore, there are many matcha green tea benefits!
 Aiding in your mind and body, matcha is an all-around powerhouse.
 Its L-theanine calms and relaxes you while sharpening your focus and keeping you energized.
-It lowers your stress level and provides a sense of well-being.
+It consequently lowers your stress level and provides a sense of well-being.

-Matcha powder has been shown to protect your body against horrible health conditions such as Alzheimer’s, heart disease, diabetes, stroke, and even some types of cancer.
-It acts as an immune system booster and detoxifies your body, removing heavy metals and chemical toxins.
+Most of all, matcha powder has been shown to protect your body against horrible health conditions such as Alzheimer’s, heart disease, diabetes, stroke, and even some types of cancer.
+It acts as an immune system booster and detoxifies your body, hence removing heavy metals and chemical toxins.
 It’s also an anti-inflammatory and helps lower your cholesterol level.

 So, with all these incredible ingredients, you have some very healthy waffles on your hands!
 You can also use this matcha waffle ice cream sandwiches recipe to make waffles for a nutritional breakfast.

 Matcha Waffle Ice Cream Sandwiches RecipePublished: 2017-01-28

 Prep time: 10 mins Cook time: 15 mins

 - 1 cup cassava flour

 - 2 tablespoons pasture-raised gelatin